Empire State Building expects income to double in three years

-Empire State Realty Trust, owner of the 102-floor Art Deco building, filed in February to sell up to $1 billion of its Class A common stock, but several investors have sued to prevent the move, saying it unfairly undervalues their interests.
+Empire State Realty Trust, owner of the 102-floor Art Deco building, filed in February to sell up to $1 billion (637 million pounds) of its Class A common stock, but several investors have sued to prevent the move, saying it unfairly undervalues their interests.

 Monday's filing said the building's net operating income is expected to surge to $160.6 million in June 2015 from the current $76.9 million, while revenue is projected to grow to $262.4 million by 2015 from the current $176.8 million.